mattjackson1989/DataStructures/README.md

 #### Live feed fantasy tips: 3 days
 #### Search community teams: 3 days
 ##Revisions
+There were no revisions that were decided on.
+We felt pretty confident after our last meeting that these were solid estimations for the scope of these storys.
 #Details of the process and the procedures that were followed

 #How the team interaction worked